 The breath is your best tool for slowing it down.
 The power of your breath is incredible.
 Since the respiratory, circulatory, and nervous systems are connected, any intentional manipulation of the breath is going to directly effect your blood pressure and emotional state.

-Doing something as simple as taking a moment to take 3 slow deep breaths when you are in the throws of overwhelm can start to slow everything down.
+Doing something as simple as taking a moment to take three slow deep breaths when you are in the throws of overwhelm can start to slow everything down.
+You can check out some other simple stress-relieving techniques in the video below:

 When you give yourself permission to slow down your thinking, it is as if you have put the brakes on.
 You are forcing yourself to be present for what you are feeling and thinking in the moment.

-The experience of overwhelm can feel very chaotic and out of control, but when you slow it down you are reclaiming control over the experience.
+The experience of overwhelm can feel very chaotic and out of control, but when you slow it down, you are reclaiming control over the experience.
+Lean on the people in your life who care about you, and talk through your problems.
+This will help you step back and slow down.

 2. Step Back, Reflect, and Reframe

 - Did I put too much on my plate?
-If so who can I get to help me?
+If so, who can help me?
 What can I set aside for now?

 - Am I prepared enough?
 If not, what else can I do to prepare?
 Is there anything getting in the way of my preparation?